 Done right, financial planning is a process that helps you figure out where you are financially today, where you want to be in the future, and then helps you determine a suitable way to get there.
 With the Fellows Financial Group advisors, the process involves an initial in-depth review of a client’s current financial situation and then the creation of a blueprint on how to manage future goals and objectives.

 We have all the knowledge and resources of the top firms in the country, but with the warm family feel of the local mom & pop shops.
-As independent advisors, we are not confined in the reach of our abilities and are able to explore any and all options to make sure our clients get the best treatment available.
+As independent advisors, we are not confined in the reach of our abilities and can explore all options to make sure our clients get the best treatment available.
 We are advocates for our clients, their families, and their businesses.
 Rather than the “set it and forget it” approach to financial planning, we proactively help our clients pursue their goals.

 No. Fellows Financial Group advisors have no income or investment account minimums.
 We value all of our clients and love to help anyone who is looking to start their path toward financial independence.
 No matter what you have now, it is always a good time to start planning for your future.

-Anyone, any age looking for financial independence can benefit from working with a good financial advisor either periodically or on a regular basis.
+Anyone, any age looking for financial independence can benefit from working with a good financial advisor either periodically or regularly.
 Fellows Financial Group serves people at all income levels and from all walks of life—whether the need is one quick question or ongoing financial assessment, management, and direction.
 Fellows Financial Group also provides corporations and organizations financial education programs for employees or members.
 Each individual’s situation is unique.
-Someone just starting out may need a detailed, long-term plan of action while someone else already on the road to pursuing their goals simply may need a new strategy, professional insight, fine-tuning, or a second opinion of an existing plan.
+Someone just starting may need a detailed, long-term plan of action while someone else already on the road to pursuing their goals simply may need a new strategy, professional insight, fine-tuning, or a second opinion of an existing plan.
 That’s why Fellows Financial Group advisors work to custom tailor their services to meet each individual’s needs.
-Goal scan be short, intermediate, or long-term.
-Reducing current income tax liabilities, for example, is a short-term goal, while funding a child’s education an intermediate one, and enjoying a secure financial retirement amore long-term goal.
-By focusing on cash flow, investments, taxes, pensions and retirement plans, estate planning, insurance issues, savings opportunities, and other general financial matters, Fellows Financial Group advisors can design a customized financial plan for you.
+Goals can be short, intermediate, or long-term.
+Reducing current income tax liabilities, for example, is a short-term goal, while funding a child’s education an intermediate one, and enjoying a secure financial retirement a more long-term goal.
+By focusing on cash flow, investments, taxes, pensions, and retirement plans, estate planning, insurance issues, savings opportunities, and other general financial matters, Fellows Financial Group advisors can design a customized financial plan for you.

 Yes.
 Although a comprehensive financial plan yields the greatest benefits, Fellows Financial Group also tailors their services to individual, specific needs like cash management and budgeting, investment analysis, or college education funding—whatever is critical to you right now.